dmnfarrell/dmnfarrell.github.io/_posts/2023-12-29-img2img-panel-app.markdown

 ## Background

 [Previously](/general/stable-diff-img2img) we saw how to implement the Stable Diffusion image-to-image model using the Python diffusers library.
 There are plenty of websites now that offer AI image generation since it has become so popular.
-This post simply shows how we can make your own basic web dashboard with [Panel](https://panel.holoviz.org/) that does something similar.
+This post simply shows how you can make your own basic web dashboard with [Panel](https://panel.holoviz.org/) that does something similar.
 The app allows someone to upload an image and generate new ones with a prompt and some of the settings previously demonstrated.
-Images are placed in a tabbed container and can be removed when needed.
+Generated images are placed in a tabbed container and can be removed when needed.

 ## Code

-First we create our dashboard app by defining a function that returns the widgets.
+First we create our dashboard app by defining a function that returns all the widgets on one container.
 The `execute` function calls the img2imgprompt method.
 In Panel we can lay out our widgets using `pn.Column` and `pn.Row` panes.
-Note that other required methods are placed in another tools.py file and imported.
+Note that the other required methods are placed in another tools.py file and imported.
 This is kept in the same directory.
+(Generally it's considered bad practice in Python to use `from x import *` but as long it's a single module like this there is no problem).

 ```python
 import os, glob